- Sphere Engine overview

 Content Management System

-The Content Management System is an extended Workspace used to build and configure content for end-users.
+The Content Management System is an extended workspace used to build and configure content for end-users.
 Content Managers use it to develop and pre-configure projects.
 A project in the Sphere Engine Containers module is a context in which the end-user submissions (containing application code, unit test code, and more) are later executed.

 What can I use it for?